kromulak/mu-cs424-f2015/lecture-14.md

 ####Typing Rules:

 We use Γ (a capital gamma) for a type environment, which is simply a mapping from symbols (basis symbols and variables) to types, (Γ : symbol → type).
 We write "Γ, v:τ" for the type environment Γ augmented with a mapping from v to τ.
 We use Γ ⊢ e:τ for the logical statement that, in the type environment Γ it can be shown that the term e has type τ.
-As in predicate calculus, we write assumptions above a horizontal line and consequences below.
+As in predicate calculus, we write antecedents above a horizontal line and consequences below.

 Type "axioms", if v:τ or b:τ is in Γ, then Γ ⊢ v:τ or Γ ⊢ b:τ, respectively.